-Here's a list of indoor plants for low light that will bring natural beauty and happiness into your home.
+Here's a list of low light indoor plants that will bring natural beauty and happiness into your home.
 They are also so easy that even the brownest of thumbs can grow them.

 Many people want to grow plants indoors as they offer natural beauty and there is some speculation that they are good for your health.
 I have loved growing houseplants since I was a child and continue to grow many to this day.

 However, many people also get discouraged because some plants require a lot of light that most homes cannot offer.
 Still, most houseplants do not like bright light or direct sun either but prefer indirect sunlight.

 So today I'm sharing a group of plants that grow well in low-light conditions.
 Of course, all plants need some light but you'd be surprised that many can live well with just a small amount of light.